 Look at the W3 schools information on Responsive Web Design.

-Find two more articles or videos on Responsive Web Design and tell me the addresses.
+Find and read two more articles or videos on Responsive Web Design and tell me the addresses.

 First: I want you to experiment with writing a page that decreases columns and changes other aspects of the page.
 Essentially experiment with something that would work on full screen, on a pad and on a phone.